ansible-middleware/ansible-middleware-workshop/instructions/5-configuring-jboss-eap.md

 ## Configuring with Jcliff

+We will use [JCliff](https://github.com/bserdar/jcliff) to configure JBoss EAP.
+Jcliff configures a running instance of EAP6/JBoss7 using modular configuration files.
+The [JCliff ansible collection](https://ansible-middleware.github.io/ansible_collections_jcliff/latest/) provides a wrapper for the JCliff module enabling it to be used in ansible playbooks.

-Next we'll add in the jcliff collection and configure JBoss EAP to use the Postgresql database.
+We'll add in the jcliff collection and configure JBoss EAP to use the Postgresql database.

 1 - Add the jcliff collection to the jboss.yml file